opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 shows a proxy server as the destination IP.

 To get the real destination IP addresses, you need to ask the proxy server or the SIEM system that stores the proxy logs, for example, `siemq` (QRadar) as provided to Kestrel in `STIX-Shifter Setup`_.
-This is an XDR hunt that go across host/EDR to SIEM/firewall.
+This is an XDR hunt that goes across host/EDR to SIEM/firewall.

 Write the ``GET`` in the second notebook cell.
 In the ``WHERE`` clause,